USS Guardfish (SSN-612): Construction and career

 The contract to build Guardfish was awarded to New York Shipbuilding Corporation in Camden, New Jersey on 9 June 1960 and her keel was laid down on 28 February 1961.
 She was launched on 15 May 1965, sponsored by Mrs. Kenneth E. BeLieu, wife of the Assistant Secretary of the Navy.
-Guardfish commissioned on 20 December 1966.
+Guardfish commissioned on 20 December 1966 under command of CDR Gulmer A. Hines Jr.

 The submarine departed Camden on 15 February 1967, and commenced shakedown training, conducting exercises in the San Juan, Puerto Rico area.
 Upon completion of these exercises, Guardfish transited the Panama Canal and joined the United States Pacific Fleet as a unit of Submarine Squadron Seven, homeported in Pearl Harbor, Hawaii.
 She participated in several submarine operations in the Pacific, steaming over 40,000 mi in her first year at sea.

+On 24 December 1967 the submarine ran aground whilst entering Pearl Harbor at 24 knots (44.4 km/h).
+She was refloated by salvage teams three days later.

 On 13 January 1968, Commander H. A. Benton, USN, assumed command.
 After conducting a variety of submarine missions and exercises including her first six-month Western Pacific deployment.
 In 1970 Guardfish returned to Atlantic waters to commence an overhaul at Ingalls Nuclear Shipbuilding Division, Pascagoula, Mississippi.
 On 4 November 1970, Commander D.C.
 Minton III, USN, assumed command.
 After overhaul, the ship returned to the Pacific as a unit of Submarine Squadron Seven.
 Guardfish participated in various submarine operations in the Pacific, for which she received the Navy Unit Commendation.